d-nishi/solutions/EKS/efs-csi-example.md

 meta_image: "https://github.com/d-nishi/solutions/blob/master/images/featured-img-efs-csi-driver.png"
 ---

-# Using EFS CSI Driver on Amazon EKS with Pulumi Crosswalk for AWS

 The Amazon Elastic File System Container Storage Interface (CSI) Driver implements the [CSI specification](https://github.com/container-storage-interface/spec/blob/master/spec.md) for container orchestrators to manage the lifecycle of Amazon EFS filesystems.
+The CSI specification defines an interface along with the minimum operational and packaging recommendations for a storage provider to implement a CSI compatible plugin.
+The interface declares the RPCs that a plugin must expose.
+The CSI drivers are the right mechanism to work with, when using a cloud storage component with Kubernetes workloads.

-In this blog, we will work through an example that shows how to use AWS EFS with Amazon EKS worker nodes using Pulumi libraries (EKS, AWSX, AWS) and Pulumi Service.
+In this blog, we will work through an example that shows how to use AWS EFS CSI storage components with Kubernetes workloads running on Amazon EKS worker nodes using Pulumi libraries (EKS, AWSX, AWS).

 ## Step 1: Initialize Pulumi project and stack in your organization:
 [Install pulumi CLI](https://pulumi.io/quickstart/install.html?__hstc=194006706.92c420b2463a950f50b989da5e9a9de1.1559843842775.1560878104539.1560906741042.31&__hssc=194006706.2.1560906741042&__hsfp=3773980820) and set up your [AWS credentials](https://pulumi.io/quickstart/aws/setup.html?__hstc=194006706.92c420b2463a950f50b989da5e9a9de1.1559843842775.1560878104539.1560906741042.31&__hssc=194006706.2.1560906741042&__hsfp=3773980820).
 Initialize a new [Pulumi project](https://pulumi.io/reference/project.html?__hstc=194006706.92c420b2463a950f50b989da5e9a9de1.1559843842775.1560878104539.1560906741042.31&__hssc=194006706.2.1560906741042&__hsfp=3773980820) from available templates.
 We use `aws-typescript` template here to install all library dependencies.